Parent Information

 SOCIALS:

 • Reserve the A Pod.
-Contact Maggie McKay, Activities Assistant. [email protected]
+Contact Laura Cox, Activities Assistant. [email protected]

 • Decorate: tables are already in the pod, need some tablecloths and any other table decorations desired; coolers for drinks (coolers can be filled with ice from the training room and the school may have some coolers you can use); plates, napkins, utensils, (cups if needed); snack foods.